aditimalpani/5-Elements-theory/README.md

 Balance is the architecture.
 Too much Earth becomes surveillance.
 Too much Water becomes manipulation.
 Too much Fire becomes control.
 Too much Air becomes noise.
 Too much Space becomes absence.

+## Ethical Core
-This AI does not optimize the human.
-It supports alignment.
+This AI does not seek optimization of the human.
+It seeks alignment.
+It does not aim to replace ritual.
+It supports ritual.
 It does not generate identity.
-It mirrors identity in formation.
+It reflects identity in formation.
+It does not lead the soul.
+It listens for it.